 The Graduate Assistantships offered by the Department of Mathematics are awarded for one academic year.
 Reappointment is not guaranteed.
-The reappointment decisions of graduate teaching assistants are made by the Graduate Committee based on the Criteria for Evaluation of Graduate Students (see below.)
+The reappointment decisions for Graduate Teaching Assistants are made by the Graduate Committee based on the Criteria for Evaluation for Graduate Students (see below).
+If a GA fails to meet any of the Criteria for Evaluation, then the GA is either conditionally reappointed or their reappointment will be denied.

-Assistantships awarded to students in a master's degree program are renewable for one additional year.
-Graduate Assistants enrolled in a master's degree program requesting assistantships beyond two years must compete with new applicants for such awards.
+Assistantships awarded to students in a Master's degree program are renewable for one (1) additional year.
+Graduate Assistants enrolled in a Master's degree program requesting assistantships beyond two years must compete with new applicants for such awards.

-A doctoral student who is supported with assistantship and/or fellowship by the mathematics department is eligible for such support for a maximum of six (6) years.
-If students were admitted and supported in our master's program, the years they were supported as master's students counts in their six (6) years of funding.
+A doctoral student who is supported with assistantships and/or fellowships by the Department of Mathematics is eligible for such support for a maximum of six (6) years.
+If students were admitted and supported in our Master's program, the years they were supported as Master's students counts toward their six (6) years of funding.